Sure, fasting means not eating…but what can you drink while fasting?

 Keep in mind, using training wheels constitutes a kind of “dirty” or “modified” fasting, and some people are opposed to that approach.

 But I think when you’re first starting out, anything that makes fasting easier is worthwhile.
-You can still get a ton of health benefits, and you can always “clean” things up later on.
+You’ll still get a ton of health benefits, and you can always “clean” things up later on.

 (For more on how to make fasting easier, you can download my Beginner’s Guide to Easy Fasting.)